 October may be one of the loveliest months to visit Montreal.
 The summer crowds have long gone, but there is still some bustle to the streets of Old Montreal before the severe winter cold hits.

 The autumn foliage is one of Canada's most beautiful natural attractions.
 Some of the best places around the city to see the colorful leaves include: Mount Royal Park, the Montreal Botanical Garden, the Morgan Arboretum, the 400-acre Bois-de-Liesse Park, Parc Jean-Drapeau, Bois de l'Île Bizard, and Parc Angrignon.

-Montreal Events in October
+Montreal Weather in October

 There are endless things to do in Montreal year-round.
 The city hosts many festivals in October as well as concerts and museum exhibits.
 Save time to check out the Montreal International Black Film Festival, which brings audiences the most beautiful new Black films, while creating a space to debate major cultural, social, and socio-economic issues.
 The Magic of Lanterns in September and October highlights hundreds of handmade silk lanterns from China.
 Black & Blue is a primarily gay celebration but is non-discriminatory and includes men and women, straight and gay.